Whether you’re preparing to rent or buy, Marquette Bank encourages you to be familiar with the following housing terms:

 An accurate estimate of fees associated with a loan provided to the customer by a mortgage lender or broker.
 A GFE is required by law under the Real Estate Settlement Procedures Act (RESPA).
 The estimate must be provided within 3 business days of applying for a loan.

 When you make an offer to purchase a home, your real estate agent will recommend a home inspection to protect your interests.
 The signed offer (contract to purchase) will give you a certain number of days to get the home inspection completed.
 A home inspector will perform a visual inspection of your property from top to bottom, including all the main systems.
 State laws and professional associations require home inspectors to give clients two documents as a matter of business and ethics: written home inspector contracts and written inspection reports.
 Costs vary dramatically, depending on the region, size and age of the house, scope of services and other factors.
 A typical range might be $300-$500, but consider the value of the home inspection in terms of the investment being made.
-Cost does not necessarily reflect quality.
-Ten important questions to ask your home inspector
+Cost does not necessarily reflect quality, a quick review of what a home inspection entails can be found on the Freddie Mac website here Understanding the Home Inspection

 An individual or company who connects borrowers and lenders for the purpose of facilitating a mortgage loan.
 Unlike a mortgage lender, a broker does not make the loan or service the mortgage.
 A mortgage broker may represent various lenders or may offer loans from one single source.